 Racing in Big Fleets

-With national championships and annual long distance races fast approaching we need to turn our mind to sailing in bigger fleets than we have been racing in all year.
+With national championships and annual long-distance races fast approaching, we need to turn our minds to sailing in bigger fleets than we have been racing in all year.

-There tends to be more highly skilled sailors in bigger fleets, a faster pace and less opportunities to carry out your strategic plan so you need to adjust your strategies and tactics accordingly.
+There tend to be more highly skilled sailors in bigger fleets, a faster pace and less opportunities to carry out your strategic plan so you need to adjust your strategies and tactics accordingly.

 Some important considerations in big fleets are –

-- Clear Air, this is a no-brainer to any competitive sailor but even more critical in a big fleet.
-In small fleets it’s much easier to get clear air, which means that more boats will have it but in big fleets, there will be heaps of boats getting slowed down by sailing in dirty air.
+this is a no-brainer to any competitive sailor but even more critical in a big fleet.
+In small fleets, it’s much easier to get clear air.
+In big fleets, there will be heaps of boats getting slowed down by sailing in dirty air.
 Don’t be one of them.

-- The Start, there is more chance of a disaster in a big fleet and it is wise to avoid the ends as they are generally more crowded.
-Try to have space below and above you so that other boats cannot force you to tack away from the side of the course you have chosen.
+there is more chance of a disaster in a big fleet and avoid the ends.
+They are generally more crowded.
+Try to have space below and above you so that other boats cannot force you to tack away.
 Tacking early can also cause you to lose ground which means losing many boats in a big fleet.

-- Boat Speed, set your boat up for the conditions and line up with a known performer before the start to make sure you have the settings right.
-You will not be able to win a big fleet regatta if your speed is not at least equal to the one of the top boats plus of course it is also easier to recover after a mistake.
-A word of warning though, boat speed doesn’t help you if you stuff up your start or sail in dirty air for a long time
+set your boat up for the conditions and line up with a known performer before the start.
+This makes sure you have the settings right.
+You will not be able to win a big fleet if your speed is not at least equal to the top boats.

-The best preparation for sailing in a big fleet is to race in big fleets but this is not always possible so there are ways of training to prepare yourself.
+The best preparation for sailing in a big fleet is to race in big fleets.
+This is not always possible so there are ways of training to prepare yourself.

-When you are out practicing with other boats, simulate the big fleet by staying close together and also learn how to sail in dirty air.
-With a small practice fleet using a really short line is a good way to practice a big fleet start giving you plenty of boats in close proximity.
+When you are out practicing with other boats, simulate the big fleet by staying close together.
+Learn how to sail in dirty air.
+With a small practice fleet using a really short line is a good way to practice a big fleet start.
+This gives you plenty of boats in close proximity.

 Train at holding lanes of clear air and practice how to stay in the windward position of a boat that is going high.

-Learn how to go for speed to pace it with fast boats around you and get in the habit of putting the bow down a couple of degrees to get the water flowing over the foils thus generating lift.
+Learn how to go for speed to pace it with fast boats around you.
+Get in the habit of putting the bow down a couple of degrees to get the water flowing over the foils.

-These are all situations that you will encounter regularly in big fleets so instinctively knowing what to do will ensure that you make to right split second decision every time.
+These are all situations that you will encounter regularly in big fleets.
+Instinctively knowing what to do will ensure that you make to right split-second decision every time.